atbcb/usab-uswds/webinars/_posts/2023-11-28-returning-to-the-office-accessible-hybrid-meetings.md

 ---
 layout: post
-title: "Returning to the Office: Accessible Hybrid meetings"
+title: "Returning to the Office: Accessible Hybrid Meetings"
 date: 2023-11-28
 excerpt: Federal workspaces are required to be accessible in both physical and online environments.
 During the period of the COVID-19 pandemic, the